-Financial scams are on the rise.
-Earlier this year, the Federal Trade Commission (FTC) reported that financial scams increased 70% in 2021, bilking U.S. consumers of $5.8 billion and a record 2.8 million people filed a fraud complaint with the Commission.
+Financial scams have been on the rise at an alarming rate in recent years.
+In fact, it’s extremely likely you’ve seen them out on the web, whether or not you realized it at the time.
+The Federal Trade Commission (FTC) reported that financial scams increased by 70% in 2021, cheating U.S. consumers out of $5.8 billion.
+A record 2.8 million people filed fraud complaints with the FTC during that year.

-Cybercriminals hone in on those who are most vulnerable.
-They steal their life savings and leave them destitute, something no publisher wants to unwittingly take part in.
-How do scammers get away with it?
-And what tools can publishers implement to stop it?
-To answer these questions, we need to delve into clickbait financial advertising crimes, analyze weaknesses in the digital ad supply chain exploited by these bad actors, and determine how they manage to appear legitimate.
+How do bad actors get away with financial scams?
+And what can publishers do to stop this rise in crime?
+To answer these questions, we need to delve into clickbait financial advertising crimes, analyze weaknesses in the digital ad supply chain exploited by these bad actors, and explain how scammers manage to make their services appear legitimate.

-Knowing that ad quality spotcheck checks are waiting for them, scammers first run innocuous campaigns like this one about getting rid of grass in unwanted areas.
-The ad leads to an equally innocent-looking landing page about unwanted grass.
+Knowing that ad quality spot checks are waiting for them, bad actors first run innocuous campaigns — like this one, about services for getting rid of unwanted grass, that leads to an innocent landing page.

 Few, if any, consumers click on these ads, but that’s not the point.
-The scammer’s goal is to ensure that their advertiser ID and name are approved across all advertising delivery chains.
-Once scammers have earned that trust, the warm-up phase ends, and they switch tactics.
+The scammer’s goal is to ensure their advertiser ID and name are approved across all advertising delivery chains — because once it is, they can access the entire ad delivery chain.
+Then the warm-up phase ends, and the scammer switches tactics.

 Figure 3: Fiancial Ad Clickbait

 Like all advertisers, scammers spend a great deal of time tailoring creatives to specific audiences.
-Ads aimed at Canadian targets feature Keanu Reeves, while those sent to Australians feature Mel Gibson.
+For example, campaigns aimed at Canadian targets feature Keanu Reeves, while those sent to Australians feature Mel Gibson.
 Targets worldwide are shown ads featuring Elon Musk.

 Figure 4: Fiancial Ad Clickbait

-Once a user clicks on the ad, they are taken to a landing page that mimics a legitimate news site, such as Forbes, BBC, The Daily Mirror, or another well-known publication in their geolocation.
-The fake news site’s URL will be very similar to the legitimate publisher’s URL (forbesnews.com vs. forbes.com), further convincing users that the site is real.
+Once a person clicks on the ad, they are taken to a landing page that mimics a legit news site, such as Forbes, BBC, The Daily Mirror, or another well-known publication in the user’s country.
+The fake news site’s URL will be very similar to the real publisher’s URL (forbesnews.com vs. forbes.com), further convincing users that the site is real and not a fraud.

-The “site” features an article describing how a celebrity or ordinary person made lots of money trading cryptocurrency, stocks, or some other scheme in line with a current news story.
-It’s not uncommon to see “endorsements” by other users who claim to have done very well with the investment tactic described.
+The “site” features an article describing how a celebrity or ordinary person made huge profits from, for example, trading cryptocurrency and stocks, real estate investments, free loan services, or some other scheme in line with a current news story.
+It’s not uncommon to see “endorsements” by other investors who claim to have done very well with the investment tactic described.

-To be fully protected, you need someone on your side who’s willing to work even harder than the scammers.
+Given the massive efforts and sophistication of bad advertisers, this task requires a combination of continually updated blocklists, AI analysis of text and images in the ad creative and landing pages, and pinpointing malicious tactics like fingerprinting.
 GeoEdge has the tools and knowledge to detect even the most sophisticated financial scams.
 Even under the guise of detailed legitimacy, GeoEdge stops scammers in their tracks, protecting your users and your reputation.